Red goral: Ecology

 Their range is centered on the region where the borders of India, Tibet and Myanmar meet.

 This species is listed on Appendix I of CITES (2009).
 Their world population is estimated to be less than 10,000 animals, and is likely considerably less.
 From data collected in 1987 and 1988, the Tibetan population of this species was estimated to number between 810 and 1,370 animals.
 Numbers in India and Myanmar are unknown, but due to the restricted range of this species, they are unlikely to be common.
 Hunting is a major threat to the continued survival of this species; it is the most heavily harvested ungulate in its range.
 Habitat loss due to forestry practices and clearing for agriculture also poses a major threat.
 Red gorals inhabit several protected regions, including Hkakabo-Razi National Park in Myanmar, and Gangxiang, Muotuo, Xiaca, and Medoq in Tibet.
 A small captive-breeding group is kept in the Shanghai Zoo.

 Habitat loss

-The red gorals are found in mountainous regions in Nepal, China, Tibet, and Burma about 1,000 to 2,000 meters above sea level.
+The red gorals are found in mountainous regions in Nepal, China, Tibet, and Burma about 1000 to 2000 m above sea level.
 Vegetation and habitats are currently being destroyed due to climate change, and excessive hunting.
 Traditionally the climate has been very seasonal with wet periods interspersed with dry periods, but a historically unusual dry spell has interfered with the red gorals' ideal climate, making it harder for red gorals to reproduce.
 Fragmentation and forest loss have also contributed to a decrease in the red goral population.